easymorph/server-cmd/README.md

 Operation completed
 ```

 #### Upload a file
-This command will upload one single to Server.
+This command uploads one single to Server.

-If remote file already exists, you will be prompted to overwrite it.
+If a remote file with the same name already exists, you will be prompted to overwrite it.
-Notice, that when you are using a redirected output (e.g. to the file) and remote file already exists, upload will fail.
+Notice, that when you are using a redirected output (e.g. to a file) and a remote file already exists, uploading will fail.
-In any case, you may use parameter `/y` to overwrite existing file without any prompts.
+Use parameter `/y` to always overwrite existing files without prompting for a user action.

 Be careful with folders that contain spaces in their names.
 You should add quotation marks around such parameter values.
 Keep in mind, that sequence  `\"` will escape double quotes.
 So don't use it at the end of the parameter value.